 - a registered retirement income fund (RRIF)

 - a pooled registered pension plan (PRPP), including a voluntary retirement savings plan (VRSP)

 - a deferred profit-sharing plan (DPSP); or

-- was on paid leave and no return to work was provided for (for example, the person was using his or her accumulated sick leave before retiring).
+- was on paid leave and is not expected to return to work (for example, the person was using his or her accumulated sick leave before retiring).